JoaTH-Team/Cruese-Engine/docs/Coding-Game.md

 ### Config (GameHandler) Functions
 * `exitGame(Bool)` - If `Bool` false, returns to game selection.
 Otherwise, actually exits the game.
 * `reziseApp(w, h)` - Resizes the game window. `w` and `h` should both be **integers**!

+### Custom Classes and Sub Classes
+Still in work, not done yet